Yagyik88/Yagyik88/README.md

 I enjoy learning new technologies and improving my skills in:
 - Java 8/11 and Advanced Java (Spring Boot, Hibernate, JPA)
 - Frontend development with React, HTML, CSS, and JavaScript
-- Database design with MySQL and SQL queries
+- Database design with PostgreSQL and SQL queries
 - Embedded systems basics and autonomous vehicle engineering

 ---